troop838morrow/troop838morrow.github.io/_posts/2020-06-01-HorseShow.md

 ***************************************************************************

 BSA TROOP 838 OPEN HORSE SHOW

-All proceeds go to Troop 838’s goal of buying a NEW trailer Warren County Fairgrounds Lebanon, Ohio June 20, 2020 9AM-?
+All proceeds go to Troop 838’s goal of buying a NEW trailer

+Warren County Fairgrounds Lebanon, Ohio June 20, 2020 9AM-?

 JUDGE: TBA

 $5 per horse office fee early entry/$7 day of show

-$5 Email entry (via email before 9pm June 18)/$7 day of the show $10 Email Entry payback classes $40 $30 $20 $10 provided 10 are are in the class/ $12 day of the show in the class.
-Under 10 payback at 50% provided 5
+$5 Email entry (via email before 9pm June 18)/$7 day of the show

+$10 Email Entry payback classes $40 $30 $20 $10 provided 10 are are in the class/ $12 day of the show
+in the class.
+Under 10 payback at 50% provided 5 are in the class/ $12 day of the show

 1. 10-13 English Showmanship
 2. 14-18 English Showmanship
 3. 19 & Over Showmanship W/E